salms358/Rock-Paper-Scissors/README.md

 # Fixed Bugs
 -One bug involved the buttons of the website not responding once they were clicked which was resolved by removing a misplaced semicolon.

-- The combinations of the options included in the switch-case were the wrong way around causing the user and computer scores to be interpreted incorrectly.
+-The combinations of the options included in the switch-case were the wrong way around causing the user and computer scores to be interpreted incorrectly.
 # Known bugs
 -One of the buttons  move slightly out of place when the screen is set to tablet format.
 But at times this problem does not show up.
 # Deployment